Travel with kids

 We always endeavour to seat families together.
 If it is not possible we will do all we can to make sure that each child is seated next to an adult from your group.
 If you would like to ensure that all members of your family get to sit together, you can reserve your seats for a small fee during the booking process.
 Children who are younger than 2 years old on both your departure and return flight, will travel sitting on your lap.
 Every adult may travel with 2 babies, but only 1 baby may sit on your lap.
 For the other, you need to book an extra seat.
 Please contact us for this.

 Give your next trip a flying start by checking the whole family in online before you leave from home.
 Especially in the busy school holiday period this will make your journey more comfortable.
 We can then ensure that all the family are sitting together in the aircraft and email you your boarding passes.
 The online check-in starts 30 hours before your flight is due to depart (24 hours for flights to and from the United States).
 We will send you a reminder message by email.
 More check-in information is available here.

 The first time your child flies on their own it can be a bit nerve-racking, for your child and for you too.
-KLM provides a service for unaccompanied minors that takes care of kids between 5 and 14 years of age from check-in to arrival.
-The service can be requested for children that are 15-17 years old as well.
+KLM provides a service for unaccompanied minors that takes care of kids from check-in to arrival, between 5 and 14 years of age this is obliged.
+The service can be requested for children that are 15 till 17 years old as well.
 We will also keep an eye on your children if they are travelling in a different class.
 This gives you the peace of mind of knowing that your child is in safe hands throughout the trip.More information